 The budget used to build this desert oasis was one of the biggest ever in golf.
 Our Ron Whitten has reported it at $37 million, but that number might even be low.
 Tom Fazio totally manufactured a lush, green setting for golf with serious elevation out of the desert floor, but he did so in a way that makes it seem like it was natural.
 Wynn wanted to create some sort of combination between Augusta National, Pine Valley and Sherwood Country Club in Los Angeles, where Wynn played a lot of his golf.
 To me, it was reminiscent of playing North Carolina's Quail Hollow Club with the incredible amount of pine straw and trees framing every hole.
 The elevation changes are incredibly impressive—when you consider this land was flat upon arrival.

 At the par-3 fifth hole, in particular, massive trees were planted about 100 feet below the desert floor by Fazio's construction crew—to give golfers the feeling that you're hitting your shot above a canopy of trees.
 The tree line has been cut back over the years, but when Wynn still owned the club (MGM bought it from him in 2000), he'd have the trees replaced from his own nursery every couple of years.
 Imagine that cost?
 That's a normal question to ask on any given hole around Shadow Creek.

-If you're in Vegas, you have some money to spend and you want to live how the high-rollers, we'd suggest doing your best to play Shadow Creek.
+If you're in Vegas, have some money to spend and want to live like a high-roller, we'd suggest doing your best to play Shadow Creek.
 It's the type of place you should experience.
 And now after "The Match" with Tiger and Phil, there's definitely some added intrigue to this already mystical setting.